nikos-amofa/interview-rounds-react-ts/TechDesign.md

 }
 ```

-## Frontend: Build the the initial automation with header
+## Frontend: Build the the initial with header

 Summary

-- Prepare the initial automation page with header for candidate information
+- Prepare the initial page with header for candidate information

 Description:

-- This is the initla ticket for the automation page
+- This is the initla ticket for the page
 - There should be the header with candidate profile picture, name, and the role candidate applied for(`Senior FullStack Developer`, `Junior Backend Developer`, `Engineering Manager`, etc.)
 - The `roles` data stored in Redux can be used to get the role title from `role_id`

 Acceptance Criteria:

-- The automation page header should have candidate profile picture in circle.
+- The page header should have candidate profile picture in circle.
 If the profile picture is not provided, candidate's name initials will be used instead, e.g. for `Alice John`, it will be `AJ`
-- The automation page header should have candidate full name (**built in MVP**)
+- The page header should have candidate full name (**built in MVP**)
-- The automation page header should have the role the canddate applied for (**built in MVP**)
+- The page header should have the role the canddate applied for (**built in MVP**)

 ## Backend: API for Interview Round List